Welcome,

 How Did Canada Do in the City Nature Challenge 2025?

 Make your observations.
 Record and upload photos and sounds of wild plants and animals through iNaturalist.ca or the iNaturalist app.
 Observations made in participating cities (see list below) will automatically be added.
-If you’re not in a participating city, you can still make observations by joining the City Nature Challenge Canada 2025: non-registered cities project in iNaturalist.
-From bees, to birds, flowers to trees, and slugs to mammals, every observation of a species found in Canada will add to our overall total.
-In 2024, Canadians registered 74,972 observations.
-Let’s see if we can top 100,000 for the 10th anniversary!
+If you’re not in a participating city, you can still make observations by joining the City Nature Challenge Canada 2026: non-registered cities project in iNaturalist.
+From bees, to birds, flowers to trees, and funga to mammals, every observation of a species found in Canada will add to our overall total.
+In 2025, Canadians registered 155,139 observations.
+Let’s see if we can top 200,000 in 2026!

 Upload and identify.
-Finish uploading photos and sound recordings that were taken during April 25 – April 28, 2025.
+Finish uploading photos and sound recordings that were taken during the observation period.
 Equally important, this is a time for anyone to help identify as many of the observations as possible.
 Only observations that have an identification will count towards the species total.
 Plus, identifications that are confirmed by two or more people become “research grade” and more trustworthy for use in conservation.
 Even beginners can help out by identifying simple things or high-level ID (such as “conifer”), but we also need experts to share their knowledge.

 Why Participate in the City Nature Challenge?